 How Is the Procedure Performed?

-A specially trained cardiologist inserts flexible wires (catheters) into a blood vessel in the groin and guides the Watchman device into the heart.
-Once the device is in the correct place, the physician sets the implant to permanently seal off the left atrial appendage.
+A specially trained cardiologist inserts flexible wires (catheters) into a blood vessel in the groin and guides the Watchman FLX device into the heart.
+The physician sets the implant over the opening of the left atrial appendage to seal it off.
 Over time, heart tissue grows over the implant.
-The procedure takes place in an electrophysiology lab under general anesthesia and lasts about an hour.
+The procedure takes place in an electrophysiology lab under general anesthesia and usually lasts about an hour.

-Norton Heart & Vascular Institute has a state-of-the-art electrophysiology lab at Norton Hospital where this procedure is performed.
+Norton Heart & Vascular Institute has state-of-the-art electrophysiology labs at Norton Hospital and Norton Audubon Hospital where this procedure is performed.